datacite/mds/README.md

 main functionality is minting DOIs and storing metadata for the datasets.

-To learn more about DataCite please visit http://www.datacite.org
+To learn more about DataCite please visit [our website](http://www.datacite.org)

-To use this software please go to https://api.datacite.org
+To use this software please go to [https://api.datacite.org]

 # Installation (for development only)